casualcore/casual/README.md

 ## products

-casual has a few 'products' that could be splittet into separated repos in the future, but for now we keep them all in this repository.
+casual has a few 'products' that could be split into separated repos in the future, but for now we keep them all in this repository.

 ### middleware